MessiInter/MessiInter/README.md

 - 💞️ I’m looking to collaborate on ???
 - 📫 How to reach me: Send email to messivsinter@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a beginner in coding and I like 2 spaces indentation
+- ⚡ Fun fact: I'm a beginner at coding and I like 2 spaces indentation

 <!---
 MessiInter/MessiInter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.